weblement/collections/docs/Sets.md

 ```php
 public function complement($elements, $strict = false)
 ```
+> Returns the difference between the collection and specified elements.
 |            |         |                                                                                                                                         |
 |------------|---------|-----------------------------------------------------------------------------------------------------------------------------------------|
 | $elements  | mixed   | The elements that needs to be differentiated to.                                                                                        |